 In recent years, another benefit has joined that list of low-value, hygiene benefits:

 Social media is a powerful tool, and when paired with a best practice sponsorship, can anchor amazing results for your sponsors and your fans.
 But, when you sell guaranteed mentions on your social media, you’re using it as just another place to put an ad, a logo, some tagline, or a forgettable “thank you”.
-It’s not really a new benefit at all, just the same old, low-value, easily-ignored visibility, on a new platform.
+It’s not really a new benefit at all, just the same old, low-value, easily-ignored visibility, on a yet another platform.

 Come on, people.
 We’re all on social media, and we all follow at least a few teams or charities or events or whatever.
 How much attention do you pay to posts thanking various sponsors for their support?
 How much do you appreciate when sponsor ad after sponsor ad comes across your feed, all shared by the property you follow?
 Yeah, I don’t like it, either, and this is entirely the point.

 You need to put yourselves into the fans’ shoes.
 Stop trying to package their experience to sell, because they’ll resent you and the sponsor, if you do.
 Sure, some sponsors might do amazing things with the social platform you can offer, but what about the ones that don’t?
 Mentions don’t discriminate.
-You’re giving them the platform whether they do anything meaningful or not.
+You’re giving all of them the platform whether they do anything meaningful or not.

 Don’t ever sell a benefit that disrespects or diminishes their fan experience.
 Don’t ever sell a benefit that describes your fans as a “captive audience”.
 And don’t ever, ever, ever sell a benefit that makes your fans feel like a commodity you’re selling, and not the passionate lifeblood of your organisation.